Radio books for program directors, creative directors, radio personalities and music directors (photo: Thomas Giger)

 Tactics & Strategy

-This book offers insights on translate audience behaviour into successful strategies.
-Key points are: the major importance of creating and fulfilling listener expectations, and programming consistency, because this beats competition inconsistency.
+Eric Norberg writes about best practices of radio programmingm such as the major importance of programming consistency (which beats competitor inconsistency) and creating as well as fulfilling listener expectations.
 The writer uses a lot of practical examples to get you thinking.
-Chapters include: creating station identity, using music & news strategically, analyzing radio ratings, and more.
-Read this book
+Chapters include: creating station identity, using music and news strategically, analyzing radio ratings, and more.
+Read this radio book

 RADIO The Book